kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 - E2E Tests will be skipped until nodes with uncore cache can be provisioned within CI hardware.
 Work is ongoing to add required systems (https://github.com/kubernetes/k8s.io/issues/7339).
 E2E testing will be required to graduate to beta.
 - Providing a metric to verify uncore cache alignment will be required to graduate to beta.

+#### Beta

+- Address bug fixes and missing features: ability to schedule odd-integer CPUs for uncore cache alignment
+- Add tests to ensure functional compatibility with existing CPUManager options
+- Add tests to ensure and report incompatibility with existing CPUManager options that are not supported with prefer-align-cpus-by-uncore-cache
+- Additional benchmarks to show performance benefit of prefer-align-cpus-by-uncore-cache feature

 ### Upgrade / Downgrade Strategy

 N/A